Explore the distinctions between synchronous and asynchronous learning, their benefits, and how to choose the right approach for your needs.

-Online learning is becoming more and more prevalent and so is the focus on synchronous and asynchronous for employee learning.
+Online learning is becoming more and more prevalent and so is the focus on synchronous vs asynchronous for employee learning.
 It’s not just the fact that elearning is less expensive and easier for contractor employees to access but it offers a better learning experience.
-Here are some important elearning statistics.

 What is synchronous and asynchronous learning?